 Art Competition Judges

-We are delighted to introduce you to the judging panel for Palliative Care Australia’s 2019 Art Competition, ‘To Infinity & Beyond’
+We are proud to present you the judges for Palliative Care Australia’s 2020 Art Competition.

 Behzad Alipour is an Iranian born, Western Australian artist.

 Behzad’s art is very personal.
 It often involves themes that some may find uncomfortable.
 It is a form of exploration to existential anxieties and enquiries towards transience and memory.